 No need, the diesel vapor pressure is too low to justify a recovery system.

 11. Do you need a PERMEATOR system on each storage tank?

 No, one system handles the vapors from manifolded storage tanks.
-In most cases, the vapor return stream is directed to the lowest grade fuel storage tank.
-A standard PERMEATOR system has processed vapors from stations pumping over 1 million gallons (4 million litres) of gasoline per month.
+The vapor return stream is directed to the lowest grade fuel storage tank.
+A standard PERMEATOR system has processed vapors from stations pumping over 2 million gallons (8 million liters) of gasoline per month.

 12. What are the typical maintenance items?